 To this end, a Social Assessment was undertaken during project preparation to determine the impact of project activities on local communities, including vulnerable groups, land use, crops, buildings and other property.
 The Social Assessment is publicly available on the Government of SVG website.
 Furthermore, during project preparation, a Resettlement Policy Framework (RPF) was completed to clarify resettlement principles, organizational arrangements, and design criteria to be applied to subprojects to be prepared during project implementation.
-The RPF is publicly available on the World Bank website as well as the Government of SVG website.
-Subsequently, the Social Assessment, RPF were updated in 2014 and Grievance Redress Mechanisms were developed.
-These new documents have been published on the World Bank and Government of SVG websites.
+The RPF is publicly available on the World Bank website15 as well as the Government of SVG website.
+Subsequently for the Additional Financing, the Social Assessment was updated in 2014; the RPF updated in 2014 and 2016, and Grievance Redress Mechanisms were developed.
+These new documents have been published on the World Bank and Government of SVG16 websites.